mmkal/ts/packages/io-ts-extra/readme.md

 ### Comparison with [io-ts](https://github.com/gcanti/io-ts)

-The maintainers of io-ts are (rightly) strict about keeping the API surface small and manageable, and the implementation clean.
+The maintainers of io-ts are strict about keeping the API surface small and manageable, and the implementation clean.
 As a result, io-ts is a powerful but somewhat low-level framework.

 This library implements some higher-level concepts for use in real-life applications with complex requirements - combinators, utilities, parsers, reporters etc.